- About OSPR

 Sea Otter Necropsy Program

 A primary focus of the MWVCRC is providing pathology and laboratory diagnostic investigation services for sea otter mortalities and other marine wildlife mortality events, and archiving of tissues and specimens.
 This research provides information to OSPR, CDFW, and other agencies on factors limiting the recovery of the southern sea otter population, and information on background mortality rates of otters and other marine wildlife (useful for detecting unusual mortality events).
-The 2003 USFWS Recovery Plan for the southern sea otter identifies the DFG as the lead agency for investigation of mortality.
+The 2003 USFWS Recovery Plan for the southern sea otter identifies the CDFW as the lead agency for investigation of mortality.

 Today, the majority of all Southern sea otters found dead off the coast of California are brought to the MWVCRC in Santa Cruz for necropsy or are examined in the field by CDFW sea otter biologists.
 The MWVCRC has a dedicated necropsy laboratory for post-mortem examinations of sea otters and other marine wildlife.